qorix-group/process_description/process/process_areas/documentation_management/guidance/documentation_checklist.rst

         -

       * - 3
-        - Are the optional attributes (safety, security, status) set correctly?
+        - Are the attributes (safety, security, status) set correctly?
         -

       * - 4